Jackmaa/PokeBattleTower/README.md

   - 🩹 Heal your team
   - 💪 Buff stats
 - ☠️ Lose all your Pokémon = Game over!
-- 🏆 Save your score and climb the leaderboard.
+- 🏆 Track your runs and compare your best performances.

 ---